MatWojewodzki/liars-poker-probabilities/README.md

-# liar's poker probability
+# liars-poker-probabilities

-Python script for calculating the exact probabilities of having any poker hand (or it's part) in a liar's poker card game.
+Python script for calculating the exact probabilities of having any poker hand (or it's subpart) on the table in a liar's poker card game.
+Remember these are the probabilities of specific hands like a "pair of jacks", a "full house of 3 kings and 2 queens" or a "flush of hearts".

 ## Installation